Mélanie Rocan

 Mélanie Rocan (born 1980) is a Canadian artist from La Broquerie, Manitoba.
 She works mostly in various paint mediums.
 She also has been known to work in multimedia, especially when working collaboratively.

 Education

 Rocan began her undergraduate education at the University of Ottawa in 1999, and received her Bachelor of Fine Arts with Honours from the University of Manitoba in 2003.
 Having gone on exchange to Glasgow School of Art in 2005, she received her Master of Fine Arts from Concordia University's painting program in 2008.

 Career

-Rocan's work has shown nationally in Toronto, Winnipeg, Saskatoon, Vancouver, and Montreal, as well as internationally.
-This includes cities such as Los Angeles, Glasgow, and Paris.

-Besides her exhibition career, Rocan has held the Deep Bay Artists’ Residency in 2014.
+Besides her exhibition career, Rocan has held the Deep Bay Artists' Residency in 2014.
 During this residency, Rocan worked with other Two Six member, Shaun Morin, to create collaborative mixed media works.

 Rocan is also an occasional professor for the University of Manitoba where she teaches drawing classes.